surniaulula/wpsso-wp-sitemaps/readme.txt

 == Screenshots ==

-01. The WPSSO WPSM settings page offers options to customize the post and taxonomy types included in the WordPress sitemaps XML.
+01. The WPSSO WPSM settings page provides options to customize the post and taxonomy types added to the WordPress sitemaps XML.
-02. The No Index option under the Document SSO &gt; Edit Visibility tab can be used to exclude individual posts, pages, custom post types, taxonomy terms, or user profile pages from the WordPress sitemaps XML.
+02. The "No Index" option under the Document SSO &gt; Edit Visibility tab can be used to exclude individual posts, pages, custom post types, taxonomy terms, or user profile pages from the WordPress sitemaps XML.

 == Changelog ==